 2. Cook yourself a simple, healthy meal

-This one may seem a little odd to some, but I love to come home and take the time to make myself a healthy dinner.
+This one may seem a little odd to some, but I love coming home and making myself a healthy dinner.
 If I have the time that is lol!
 But when I do, I find it so relaxing and mindless.
 I love to put on some uplifting music or a podcast to set the mood while I cook.
-This seems to instantly decrease any stress or worries that are trying to creep their way in my thoughts and, not to mention, it makes me feel good knowing that I am taking the time to prepare a healthy meal for myself.
+This seems to instantly decrease any stress or worries that are trying to creep their way into my thoughts and, not to mention, it makes me feel good knowing that I am taking the time to prepare a healthy meal for myself.

 So to ease the stress and to reduce my levels of anxiety, I like to give myself the time to really focus on my nutrition and prepare a healthy dinner for myself.
-It really boosts my overall mood compared to when I order take out or grab a protein bar from my pantry and call it a “healthy dinner.”
-The best is when my sweet boyfriend Marlin is with me, and we make dinner together!
-So, give this tip a try either by yourself or with a partner, sibling, or friend!
+It really boosts my overall mood compared to when I order takeout or grab a protein bar from my pantry and call it a “healthy dinner.”
 You’ll be surprised how quickly your mood will change for the better!